 He taught secondary school science in Scotland before taking the family to Papua New Guinea in 1978 where he worked in curriculum development and subsequently worked in Australia and the Solomon Islands.
 Since retiring Brian has written a number of books, including textbooks for South Pacific schools.

 An honest and brave account of National Service in the 1950s.
 Brian Robertson spares no detail in his story, from simple farmer’s son to a Gordon Highlander.
 A Gordon For Me is an entertaining and compelling story of one man’s experiences of the Armed Forces, and the true nature of international conflict.
 60 years ago, Brian Roberston left his family farm to undergo two years of National Service.

 From Aberdeen, Edinburgh, Dundee to Cyprus, Brian experienced much, much more than the average farm-hand ever would.
-What starts off as an exploration of the ecclectic nature of the army, takes an unexpected twist down the obediance, ruthlessness, and brutality of training and war.
+What starts off as an exploration of the eclectic nature of the army, takes an unexpected twist down the obedience, ruthlessness, and brutality of training and war.
 This book is not a celebration of war.

 Buy A Gordon For Me and Brian's other books here.

 - David Sawyer - 'Reset: How to Restart Your Life and Get F.U.
 Money'

 David Sawyer (MA History & Politics, 1995) is a United Nations award-winning PR man and 2:40 marathoner.
 RESET: How to Restart Your Life and Get F.U.
 Money is his first book.
 Sawyer is not a guru.
 He’s a middle-aged family guy who woke up one day wondering “is there another way?”
 Six years later, the result is RESET – “the unconventional early retirement guide for midlife professionals who want to be happy” that will wipe the windscreen of life so you can see again.